 Despite all these caveats, some travellers will still go for AIG because of they are reputed to provide extremely good and prompt rescue services, in case the worst happens.

 AIG covers some sports and adventure activities done at leisure level, including sailing, hiking, skiing, snowboarding, white water rafting and scuba diving.
+That should be good enough for most travellers.

 But there are some restrictions for aerial/airborne activities.
 You can go parachuting or skydiving with registered companies but forget about hang-gliding, paragliding, etc. The list of covered activities and their limitations is in the AIG policy wording.